West Virginia's laws on electronic proof of insurance

 Uninsured drivers in West Virginia

-A 2011 report from the Insurance Research Council (IRC) estimated that 11 percent of West Virginians were uninsured in 2009.
-That was about 3 percent lower than the national average, but it still means more than 1 in 10 drivers had no liability coverage.
+A report from the Insurance Research Council estimated that 8.4 percent of West Virginians were uninsured in 2012.
+That was almost 4 percent lower than the national average of 12.6 percent, but that's still a lot of drivers without coverage on the road.

-Uninsured motorist coverage helps pay for medical and repair costs if you're involved in an accident with an at-fault driver who doesn't have liability insurance.
+Uninsured motorist coverage can help pay for medical expenses and repair costs if you're involved in an incident with an at-fault driver who doesn't have liability insurance.